Maker of high-mileage 3-wheel vehicles buys former GM plant

-DETROIT, Jan 3 (Reuters) - Elio Motors has agreed to purchase a former General Motors Co assembly plant near Shreveport, Louisiana and will use it to build three-wheeled vehicles that it says will get more than 80 miles on a gallon of gasoline, the company said on Thursday.
+DETROIT (Reuters) - Elio Motors has agreed to purchase a former General Motors Co (GM.N) assembly plant near Shreveport, Louisiana and will use it to build three-wheeled vehicles that it says will get more than 80 miles on a gallon of gasoline, the company said on Thursday.

 Terms of the sale were not disclosed in a joint press release from Elio and Racer Trust, which owns properties GM disposed of in its bankruptcy.
 The deal is expected to close in the spring.